muratk5n/thirdwave/en/README.md

 ---

-"@EmpireFiles

-All 550 episodes of @AbbyMartin's..
-The Set have just been deleted by YouTube"

----

 The change described below would mean adding a few Ukraine-level food shortage issues on top of ones we already have.